fmarino-ipzs/eid-it-wallet-docs/docs/en/issuer-solution.rst

    10. Register the Relying Party Component (if required) within the national eIDAS ecosystem (for PID issuance) and IT-Wallet ecosystem (for (Q)EAA issuance).
    11. For PID issuance, authenticate Users with LoA High using national Digital Identity Providers.
    12. For (Q)EAA issuance requiring authentication, verify a valid PID from the User's Wallet Instance via `OpenID4VP`_.
-   13. Implement proper procedures for the entire credential lifecycle as detailed in Section :ref:`Digital Credential Lifecycle`.
+   13. Implement proper procedures for the entire Digital Credential lifecycle as detailed in Section :ref:`Digital Credential Lifecycle`.

    For the Frontend Component (if implemented):

    14. Authenticate Users with a Level of Assurance (LoA) at least equal to that used to obtain the Digital Credential being issued or managed.
-   15. Provide appropriate security measures to protect User data and credential information.
+   15. Provide appropriate security measures to protect User data and Digital Credential information.

 .. _issuer-components: